David Eggen: 2019 general election

+2023 general election

 Cabinet

 David Eggen was sworn into Cabinet on May 24, 2015 as part of the NDP government led by Rachel Notley.
 There had been speculation since the election that Eggen would receive a large portfolio in Cabinet.
 He was appointed as Minister of Education and Minister of Culture and Tourism.

 In fall 2015, Eggen introduced Bill 8, a proposal to reform the collective bargaining structure for public school teachers in Alberta.
 Bill 8 proposes to introduce a two-table bargaining system, similar to the structure in Ontario, where the provincial government would handle big items like salary and local boards would negotiate local issues.
 The existing system sees all issues bargained locally.

 There was criticism that school boards were not adequately consulted, but documents provided by Eggen's office to the media detailed consultations that had taken place in September and October 2015.